 Among the famous forts of Jaipur is Amer Fort, also known as Amber Fort Jaipur.
 The fort isn’t just famous for its historic background but also for its magnificent beauty and architecture.
-I have heard a lot about this fort have seen it on TV in movies, now it was the time to see it in real.
+I have heard a lot about this fort and seen it on TV in movies, now it was the time to see it in real.
 Whoever has to visit Jaipur, Amer Fort remains on the top of the things to do in Jaipur.
 Visiting Amer Fort Jaipur is really a wonderful experience as you will experience the life of kings; you will get to see how they used to live.
 Every brick and every stone has stories to tell and you need to feel everything.
-So without any delay, let’s get lost in the history.
-If you are travelling to Jaipur, this is a must visit place.
+So without any delay, let’s get lost in history.
+If you are traveling to Jaipur, this is a must-visit place.

 Information for Visitors – Amer Fort Jaipur